Guardians of the Galaxy (film): Cast

-A tree-like humanoid, he is the accomplice of Rocket.
+A tree-like humanoid, who is the accomplice of Rocket.
 Diesel stated that he provided the voice and motion capture for Groot, after originally being in talks to star in a new Phase Three Marvel film.
 Diesel also provided Groot's voice for several foreign-language releases of the film.
 Krystian Godlewski portrayed the character on set, though his acting was not used in the final character CGI.
 On the character, which Gunn based on his dog, Gunn said, "All the Guardians start out the movie as bastards—except Groot.
 He's an innocent.
 He's a hundred percent deadly and a hundred percent sweet.
 He's caught up in Rocket's life, really".
 Gunn added that the design and movement of Groot took "the better part of a year" to create.
 Gunn added, "The ways in which Vin Diesel says, 'I am Groot,' I am astounded.
 All of the 'I am Groots' that were earlier voices didn't sound very good at all ...
 Vin came in and in one day, laid down all these 'I am Groot' tracks, and he's a perfectionist.
 He made me explain to him with ever [sic] 'I am Groot,' exactly what he was saying ...
 It was amazing when we first put that voice in there how much the character changed and how much he influenced the character".
 Regarding the limited words used by Groot, Diesel said in many ways this was, "... the most challenging thing to ask an actor to do".
 Diesel found an emotional note in his performance, invoking the death of his friend and Fast & Furious co-star Paul Walker, saying, "This was in December [2013], and the first time I came back to dealing with human beings after dealing with death, so playing a character who celebrates life in the way Groot does was very nice".
 Groot's form and size-changing abilities are seen, with Gunn stating that he has the ability to grow in the film.